motifmarkets/motif-core/etc/motif-core.api.md

 // @public (undocumented)
 export class NotImplementedError extends BaseInternalError {
     constructor(code: string);
 }

+// Warning: (ae-missing-release-tag) "NotScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class NotScanCriteriaNode extends SingleOperandBooleanScanCriteriaNode {
+    // (undocumented)
+    typeId: ScanCriteriaNodeTypeId.Not;
+}

 // Warning: (ae-missing-release-tag) "NullableBooleanCorrectnessTableGridValue" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)